dell/terraform-provider-powerflex/docs/resources/package.md

 This resource can be used to upload packages on a PowerFlex Gateway.
 We can add or remove packages from PowerFlex Gateway.
 Import functionality is not supported.

+>**Note:** This resource can be used to upload packages to a PowerFlex Manager (4.x) or Gateway Server (3.x).
+We can add or remove packages from PowerFlex Manager or Gateway.
+Import functionality is not supported.

 ## Example Usage